Dealing With Employees Who Have Been Charged With a Crime

 For example, can an employer fire such an employee before any charges have been the subject of a formal trial?
 Alternatively, can the employee be suspended for such an offense and if so, is it justifiable to do so with or without pay?

-Because more and more employers are finding themselves faced with this dilemma, this webinar will include a discussion on the legal limits on what you can do when faced with this problem and will also provide useful guidelines on how best to craft workplace policies and procedures to best prepare yourself to address such situations.
+Because more and more employers are finding themselves faced with this dilemma, this webinar will discuss the legal limits on what you can do when faced with this problem and will also provide useful guidelines on how best to craft workplace policies and procedures to best prepare yourself to address such situations.

 - Drafting Policies and Procedures to Address Situations Where Information Is Gained About an Employee's Arrest

 - Steps Employers Should Take Before Implementing Any Discipline Against an Employee

 - Who Is Charged With a Crime

 - Available Disciplinary Measures and Any Applicable Legal Limits on Implementing Such Discipline